Ee Peng Liang

 Joseph Ee Peng Liang (余炳亮 (Yú Bǐngliàng); 26 November 1913 – 24 August 1994) was a businessman and a philanthropist.
 He was the founding member and President of the Singapore Council of Social Service as well as the Community Chest.

 Known as the “father of charity” in Singapore, Ee Peng Liang was well known for his charitable nature and voluntary work, for which he received numerous accolades.
 Ee also held key appointments in over 50 public organisations ranging from Christian welfare agencies, reformative institutions, public welfare bodies, and even women’s and Malay/Muslim associations.

 Early life

 Ee was born to a poor ethnic Hokkien Peranakan family in 1913 and grew up at the Kallang gasworks area of Singapore in a family of eight siblings.
 His parents were named Ee Seng Watt and Lim Choon Neo.

 Education

-Ee was educated at St Joseph’s Institution and later was qualified as a chartered accountant.
+Ee was educated at St Joseph’s Institution at the age of nine, and later was qualified as a chartered accountant.
 In 1947, Ee set up Ee Peng Liang & Co., which started out serving family businesses and grew to serve a sizeable portfolio of clients including public companies.
 His firm eventually merged with the then Turquand, Youngs & Co. and Ernst & Whinney in 1974 and 1986 respectively, to become part of Ernst & Young.